jdugarte/proxy_authentication/README.md

 ## Compatibility/Requirements

-This gem has been tested and is known to work with Rails 4, and Warden 1.2, using Ruby 2.0.
+This gem has been tested and is known to work with Rails 2.3 and 4, and Warden 1.2, using Ruby 1.8 and 2.0.

 ## Credits

 * The main idea for this gem came from [Mina Naguib](https://github.com/minaguib).
 * It was developed as part of a project that originally used [Devise](https://github.com/plataformatec/devise), so it was supposed to mimic a minimal Devise API (current_user, user_signed_in?, test helpers, etc.)
 * The controller test helpers use some of [Kentaro Imai's code](http://kentaroimai.com/articles/1-controller-test-helpers-for-warden) for stubbing Warden.
+* The backport of Base64.urlsafe_[en|de]code64 methods to ruby 1.8 is by [Philip Hallstrom](https://gist.github.com/phallstrom/1397972)